thecodingmachine/safe/CONTRIBUTING.md

 ## Special cases

-In some cases, automatic generation is to difficult to execute and the function has to be written manually.
+In some cases, automatic generation is too difficult to execute and the function has to be written manually.
 This should however only be done exceptionally in order to keep the project easy to maintain.
-The most important example are all the functions of the classes DateTime and DateTimeImmutable, since the entire classes have to be overloaded.
+The most important examples are all the functions of the classes `DateTime` and `DateTimeImmutable`, since the entire classes have to be overloaded manually.
 All custom objects must be located in lib/ and custom functions must be in lib/special_cases.php.

 ### Submitting a PR